shiquda/thunderbird-vericode/README.md

 4. Click the "Options" button
 5. In the settings page, you can:
    - Enable or disable verification code detection
-   - Customize the regular expression pattern for verification codes
    - Set the notification display time
-   - Click "Restore Defaults" to reset all settings to their default values

-### Default Regular Expression

-The default verification code detection is context-aware.
+### Verfication Code Detection

+The plugin uses a context-aware approach to detect verification codes.
 It looks for 4-8 digit numbers that appear near context words like "code", "verification", "valid", "auth", "token", "验证码", etc.

 This makes detection more accurate by only matching numbers that are likely to be verification codes based on surrounding text.
 You can modify this regular expression based on your needs.

-If you prefer a simpler approach, you can use `\b[0-9]{4,8}\b` which matches any 4-8 digit numbers regardless of context.

 ## Privacy Statement